Linuxbrew/homebrew-test-bot/README.md

-# LEGACY Homebrew Test Bot
+# Legacy Linuxbrew Test Bot

 Tests the full lifecycle of a Homebrew change (for Linuxbrew).